WHAT IS THE GOOD PROJECT?

 WHO ARE THE YANOMAMI?

-They are an indigenous people that subsists mostly by hunting-gathering and simple horticulture.
+They are an indigenous people that subsist mostly by hunting-gathering and simple horticulture.
 Their territory spans across the southeastern Venezuelan and northwestern Brazilian border within the Amazon rainforest.
 Historically, they have been known for maintaining their traditional way of life, but more recently, their microbiome linked to their health status is earning them increasing popularity.
-Many experts say that there are villages that yet to be contacted.
+Many experts contend that there are villages yet to be contacted.

-Since sustained Western contact first began in the 1950s, the Yanomami have been confronting the spread of novel infections diseases, invasion of illegal of gold miners, and engagement with political and economic policies that affect their livelihood.
+Since sustained Western contact first began in the 1950s, the Yanomami have been confronting the spread of novel infectious diseases, invasion of illegal of gold miners, and engagement with complex political and economic policies that affect their ancestral way of life.

 The Yanomami benefactors of this project live in a region known as the Upper Orinoco of Venezuela.
 These communities are at the interface of practicing traditional customs while engaging with outside agencies to cope and learn how to navigate their changing society.
 The Yanomami critically need support to protect their way of life and maintain the health and welfare of the more vulnerable, less frequently contacted communities of the interior.

-The outcome of this expedition will contribute to the following
+The outcome of our projects contribute to the following

-Create a link to access accurate and reliable information on the status of Yanomami health leading to improved disease surveillance and medical response times.
+Enhance monitoring of Yanomami health situations health leading to improved disease surveillance and medical response times.

-Facilitate the transportation of patients and medical personnel to outpatient clinics.
+Facilitate reliable emergency transportation of patients and medical personnel to outpatient clinics.

 INTERCULTURAL AND BILINGUAL EDUCATION